-Yes, there are two types of diabetes: type 1 and type 2.
+Yes, there are three types of diabetes: type 1, type 2 and gestational diabetes.

 Women who have had gestational diabetes need to pay very careful attention to their diet and exercise routine in order to avoid diabetes later in life.